mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/README.md

 reload &
 ```

 You can also adjust the scroll_speed to a value of your liking (somewhere between 0 to 63).
-If you wish to disable scroll acceleration or middle clicking with 3 fingers then set those values to zero.
+If you wish to disable scroll acceleration or middle-clicking with 3 fingers then set those values to zero.
 Give the script permission to run with `sudo chmod +x /opt/magic-mouse-fix/magic-mouse-2-add.sh`.
-When this script is run it will unload the default Magic Mouse driver and then load the new one built eariler.
+When this script is run it will unload the default Magic Mouse driver and then load the new one built earlier.

 We now need to create a `udev` rule that runs the script and loads the driver when the Mouse connects.
 In `/etc/udev/rules.d` directory create a `10-magicmouse.rules` file and add the following: